AMT Help Files

 Note:

 2. AMT does not support multiple result sets in stored procedures.
-Therefore, if a stored procedure contains 2 SELECT queries, only the first can be used to read the result set.
+Therefore, if a stored procedure contains two SELECT queries, only the first can be used to read the result set.
 For the second one, you need to use Output parameters to get information, but you cannot return a result set cursor.